kserve/website/docs/modelserving/v1beta1/torchserve/README.md

-# Deploy PyTorch model with TorchServe InferenceService
+# Deploy a PyTorch Model with TorchServe InferenceService

-In this example, we deploy a trained PyTorch mnist model to predict handwritten digits by running an `InferenceService` with [TorchServe runtime](https://github.com/pytorch/serve) which is the default installed serving runtime for PyTorch models.
+In this example, we deploy a trained PyTorch MNIST model to predict handwritten digits by running an `InferenceService` with [TorchServe runtime](https://github.com/pytorch/serve) which is the default installed serving runtime for PyTorch models.
 Model interpretability is also an important aspect which helps to understand which of the input features were important for a particular classification.
-[Captum](https://captum.ai) is a model interpretability library, in this example TorchServe **explain** endpoint implements with the Captum's state-of-the-art algorithm, including integrated gradients to provide user with an easy way to understand which features are contributing to the model output.
-You can refer to [Captum Tutorial](https://captum.ai/tutorials/) for more examples.
+[Captum](https://captum.ai) is a model interpretability library.
+In this example, TorchServe **explain** endpoint is implemented with Captum's state-of-the-art algorithm, including integrated gradients to provide users with an easy way to understand which features are contributing to the model output.
+You can refer to the [Captum Tutorial](https://captum.ai/tutorials/) for more examples.

-## Creating model storage with model archive and config file
+## Creating Model Storage with a Model Archive File and Config
-The KServe/TorchServe integration expects following model store layout on the storage with **TorchServe Model Archive** and **Model Configuration**.
+The KServe/TorchServe integration expects following model store layout.

 ```bash
 ├── config